raguerobermudez/c-concurrent-programming/homeworks/zippass_pthread/README.md

 The program will read an input file in *.txt format from the standard input, which will include:
 > - An allowed alphabet.
 For example: "1032ABC".
 The program will use this alphabet to attempt all possible combinations of characters until it finds the correct password for each ZIP file
+> - A maximum possible password length
 > - A list of ZIP files to unlock.

+The program must receive the number of threads to be used.
+For example "8"

 The program's output will include the name of each ZIP file and the password found.
 If a password for a ZIP file is not found, it will be indicated in the output.